From the farm to our forks to the landfill – do we really know how much food is being wasted?

 There’s also an overall lack of knowledge on proper food storage and preparation.
 Improper storage, such as leaving items unsealed and keeping things at the wrong temperature, is a huge contributor to spoilage.
 In fact, many products can be eaten long after their “use by” date, but consumers’ lack of awareness and improper storage techniques mean they end up in the trash.

-This confusion is due to the lack of federal regulations regarding expiration dates.
+This confusion is due to the lack of federal regulations regarding food waste caused by expiration dates.
 Manufacturers’ ability to create their own guidelines for expiration dates, along with buyers’ misinformation on how to read them, leads to the premature discarding of food.

 Strategies to Mitigate Food Waste in Each Stage